nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 The first letter is missing.

 ### Remove ARM dpkg-buildpackage
-I had to remove all the ARM buildings because they they caused an error (my Ubuntu doesn't have the arm librairies).
+I had to remove all the ARM buildings because they caused an error:
+`ModuleNotFoundError: No module named '_sysconfigdata__aarch64-linux-gnu'` or
+`ModuleNotFoundError: No module named '_sysconfigdata__arm-linux-gnueabihf'` (my Ubuntu doesn't have these arm librairies).

-In file `Makefile`:
+So, I modified the file `Makefile`:
 * L 179 & 180: comment `dpkg-buildpackage … armhf` and `arm64`.
 * L 215 & 216: same but put the parenthesis back above (and remove the `&& \` at the end of the line)
 * L 240:  `DOCKER_CPUS := k8`   (remove `armv7a aarch64`)